 What Meath County Council can do:

-- Segregated lanes on all major approach roads (Dublin Road, Kells Road, Trim Road, Kingscourt Road, Kentstown Road)
+- Implement the Navan Cycle Network.
+This involves segregated cycle lanes on all major approach roads (Dublin Road, Kells Road, Trim Road, Kingscourt Road, Kentstown Road).

 - Improve connectivity by joining up existing infrastructure